kca-mit/kca-website/README.md

 ## Goals

-- Provide a welcoming information about ZBT Xi Chapter to the wider MIT community
+- Provide a welcoming information about MIT KSA to the wider MIT community
-- Have an up to date information about Rush and current brothers
+- Have an up to date information about the Culture show and current exec team
 - Make the website usable on mobile (read: responsive design)

 ## Development